 The advent of USB 2.0 freed the control module from the PC chassis and the PCI bus.
 Now it can be placed in more convenient locations nearer the points to be measured or controlled.
 It also allows for closer coupling of the control module and its interface board where amplifiers, power drivers and other components are mounted.
 No more ribbon cables draping from the rear of the pc chassis to the measurement sites or interface modules.
 It's a new day!

 We can perform data acquisition up to 24-bit resolution as needed with 16-bit being the more common choice.
 We develop programmable current sources and voltage sources to excite test devices and crystal-controlled digital timing devices to control measurement time-base accuracy.

 We typically write or assist in the creation of a test specification, establish the best way to acquire the data needed to achieve the desired results and design the hardware and software to perform the tests and display the data in both graphical and tabular formats.

 Thermal Test and Measurement Systems

-For the past nine years, Consultronix has been involved in the development of several thermal test systems and associated thermal measurement systems.
+For the past twenty years, Consultronix has been involved in the development of several thermal test systems and associated thermal measurement systems.
 Working with Thermal Engineering Associates, several products have been developed that are now industry standards.
 The TTS series of instruments (TTS-1000, TTS-1010, TTS-4200) are used to measure the thermal resistance of semiconductor packages.
 The ThetaJC Heat Flux Instrumentation product provides measurement of the thermal resistance between junction and case of a semiconductor device.
 The TIM Test System measures the thermal resistance of thermal interface materials.